massovercharge/getting-and-cleaning-data-course-project/CodeBook.md

 # Getting and Cleaning Data Project

+An auto-generated codebook is made when the run_analysis.R script is run, this is called "CodeBookAuto.R", and it contains the variable names of "tidy_data.R" along with a summary of the variables.

 ## Source data description
 The description included under this headline was sourced from [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 A citation is included under "Citation".